OutSystems/docs-odc/src/eap/security/security.md

 ODC provides a permission model that enables you to create roles following the least privilege principle.
 You can assign roles to users according to their job functions.

-For more information see [User management](../user-management/intro.md).
+For more information, see the [User management article](../user-management/intro.md).

 ## Monitoring and support